rckymntn/alpine/README.md

 # Generic Discord Bot

-A Discord bot written in JavaScript.
+A general purpose Discord bot written in JavaScript.
 Currently working on implementing features from my old Python Discord bot, then I'll start working on new stuff.

 ### Usage